ryokbys/dotfiles/README.md

 cd dotfiles
 stow -v zsh emacs tmux gnuplot git
 ```
-This will create symlinks in the home directory.
+This will create symlinks in your home directory.